phillipbarron/asset-store-aggregate/README.md

-### Whitelisting
+### Allow-listing

-This service is whitelisted and is hosted in https://github.com/bbc/cam-whitelisting.
+This service is allowlisted and is hosted in https://github.com/bbc/cam-whitelisting.
-The whitelist is disabled on int, Jenkins and locally.
+The allowlist is disabled on int, Jenkins and locally.